 - Indicate when passing a cyclist of your intent

 - Check your blind spots carefully when changing lanes, opening your door, and when preparing to turn

-- Travel at a safe following condition
+- Travel at a safe distance

 - Are especially careful at night, dawn, dusk, or during inclement weather when visibility is more difficult to achieve